 Cooling Vane Connecting rod

-When reinstalling the fan shroud Dave had trouble with the cooling vane connecting rod -- it wouldn't clear the doghouse oil cooler.
-Rob wrote that it was designed that way.
-The connecting rod has appropriate jigs and jogs in it to get around the oil cooler and things.
+When reinstalling the fan shroud Dave had trouble with the cooling vane connecting rod -- the rod that connects the movable flaps inside each side of the shroud and connect via a vertical rod to the thermostat.
+It wouldn't clear the doghouse oil cooler.
+Rob wrote - the connecting rod has appropriate bends in it to get around the oil cooler and things.
 It all has to go together in the proper sequence, but it all fits together very nicely.

 Cooling Vane Connecting rod Attached to the Cooling Vanes